 Small capitalization companies are defined as those companies that have market capitalizations not greater than that of the largest company included in the MSCI World ex-USA Small Cap Index (the "Index") at the time of investment.
 The Index is a free-float adjusted market capitalization-weighted index that is designed to measure the equity market performance of smaller capitalization stocks in developed markets, excluding the U.S. market.
-The market capitalization range of the Index changes constantly, but as of June 30, 2022, the total market capitalization of the largest company included in the Index was \$9.7 billion.
+The market capitalization range of the Index changes constantly, but as of June 30, 2021, the total market capitalization of the largest company included in the Index was \$29.3 billion.
 Securities of companies whose market capitalizations no longer meet this definition after purchase may continue to be held in the Fund.
+Under normal conditions and after the Fund achieves sufficient scale, the Fund typically expects to hold equity securities of approximately 250 to 300 different companies.